Graduate Student Grant Awards

 Barbara and Ken Tye Fellowship

-Graduate student who has demonstrated exceptional merit and potential as a teacher.
-Must have need for financial assistance.
+Open to graduate students who have demonstrated exceptional merit and potential as a teacher.
+Must demonstrate need for financial assistance.

 Robert P. Fahey Endowed Scholarship

 For graduate students who are student teacher candidates with an emphasis in math or science.
 The student must have a minimum 3.5 GPA.